“John Bonham is the greatest rock drummer of all time. Bonham played directly from the heart.” – Dave Grohl

 Recorded in a stairwell to gather that muffled an echoing drum sound, Bonham is powerful and commanding on every beat.
 So much so that Page and co. built the song around it.
 “That is a straight groove,” Grohl confirms, “It’s incredible to have a rock drummer that powerful, that crazy, that bad-ass, but with a groove so smooth.
 It’s so purely human, so fuckin’ smooth, man!
 It’s pure chocolate fuckin’ sex.”

-In the live track, we get a real sense of Bonham’s commitment to putting on a show, “You know that people’s jaws would have dropped.
+In the live track, we get a real sense of Bonham’s commitment to putting on a show for the fans, “You know that people’s jaws would have dropped.
 Bonham is really pushing it.
 He’s either drunk as hell or he’s just having the time of his life.”

 The song is, for him, a real party-starter, “It makes me want to throw on a pair of cowboy boots and do a jig on a sawdust floor.
 It’s got a nice country swing.